stayradiated/lightbox/server/tools/README.md

 ## Import Lightbox

-Parses JSON output of `scrape` and inserts information into the database.
+Parses JSON output of `fetch` and inserts information into the database.

-    > ./import-lightbox -f ../scrape/output.json
+    > ./import-lightbox -f ../fetch/output.json

 Handles: